 Students will not only acquire English-language skills (reading, writing, speaking, and listening) but also become familiar with the cultures and literature of the English-speaking world.
 They will apply their English skills by discussing what is happening in the world and what we should do about it.

 Students will not only become familiar with the German language but also study the literature and culture of the German-speaking region, including Viennese music, works of great poets and authors such as Goethe and Kafka, medieval German cities and architecture, and Nazism and its negative legacy.
-The department also provides the assistance with those wishing to enter study abroad programs and/or prepare for language proficiency exams.
+The department also provides the assistance for those wishing to enter study abroad programs and/or prepare for language proficiency exams.

 This department offers three courses of specialization - Course of World History, Course of Japanese History and Course of Interdisciplinary Cultural Studies - and aims to help students better understand contemporary society and their own positions within it by helping them understand their own historical and cultural backgrounds.
 Students select and join a particular course starting in their second year.